Cookie Consent by Free Privacy Policy Generator

 However, not all stomach ulcers cause pain, and some may only be noticed when there’s a complication, like bleeding.
 Small ulcers may not cause any symptoms and may heal on their own.

 Antacids can temporarily relieve the pain, but the pain will return if the ulcer isn’t treated.
-A doctor may recommend antacids or alginates to neutralize stomach acid and relieve symptoms.
+A doctor may recommend antacids or alginates to neutralise stomach acid and relieve symptoms.

 Some lifestyle factors, like smoking, drinking alcohol, eating spicy foods, and untreated stress, may make stomach ulcer symptoms worse